EmpyrNetwork/empyr_web/readme.md

 1. Create a parent page where users will register cards.
 2. In this page include the hosted fields javascript library.
 3. Create a form/container which is where the script will construct an iframe that houses the single credit card input field.
-4. On page load execute the Mogl.setup() function call providing:
+4. On page load execute the HostedFields.setup() function call providing:

    a.
 Your application key (not the secret)

    b.
 The form HTML id.

    c.
 The container identifier (which will hold the card iframe)

    d.
 A userToken (explained further below)

 5. The script will create an iframe within the specified container (this container should have a fixed height set).
 6. The script will also takeover the form that submits details.